-John T. Cacioppo, pioneer and founder of field of social neuroscience, 1951-2018
+John T. Cacioppo, pioneer and founder of the field of social neuroscience, 1951-2018

 In a 2016 interview with the Guardian, he had emphasized that human beings thrive best when not only receiving, but also giving, affection: “One of the things that we have learned is that avoiding loneliness is not about ‘getting,’ not about being a recipient.
 Despite what economists say, that is not how we are designed.
 We need mutual aid and protection.”

-John and Stephanie Cacioppo (Photo by Joe Sternbec)
+John and Stephanie Cacioppo (Photo by Joe Sterbenc)

 Cacioppo met his wife, Asst.
 Prof. Stephanie Cacioppo, at a scientific conference in Shanghai, and they married in 2011.
 Friends and colleagues said the two set an inspiring example of true love and how to love deeply in a marriage.